 "Creating a life worth living" is a lot of learning how to fill your own cup, finding hobbies and activities that make your time on this planet feel like more than merely existing.
 When your sense of self is off kilter, it's hard to feel like you're doing anything other than just enduring existence each day.
 I won't declare that my plate is full; I still have moments in The Void.
 But, I can say that my plate is "full enough," to where I don't feel like I am merely existing, to where I have activities to look forward to doing when I get home from work, to where I am not putting all of my emotional and existential needs onto a romantic interest.

+To tie this back to DBT skills, I think most of what I am talking about here relates to some Emotion Regulation skills, specifically reducing vulnerability skills, like: accumulating positive emotions by finding activities that I enjoy doing, building mastery by trying new hobbies and learning how to care for myself, and considering my values and priorities and creating goals to satisfy them.
 I've also come to realize that I can't entirely handle a plate overflowing with options, because that becomes too overwhelming for me.
 I can very easily become overstimulated and overwhelmed with options.
-I am learning to find my limits, and that's why I simply say "full enough."
+I am learning to find my limits and honor my boundaries, and that's why I say "my plate is full enough."